-Many women experience clogged milk ducts at some point in their breastfeeding journey.
-If addressed quickly, a clogged duct can be resolved relatively easily without medical treatment.
-In this piece, I’ll explain everything from what a milk duct is to what you can do to prevent or relieve a clogged duct.
+Many women experience clogged milk ducts at some point in their breastfeeding journeys.
+If addressed quickly, a clogged duct can be resolved relatively easily without medical intervention.
+However, some clogged ducts can turn into mastitis.

 What is a milk duct?